blinklet/blog-posts/simulator-updates.md

-% Nineteen network emulators and five network simulators you can use in 2023
+% Twenty network emulators and five network simulators you can use in 2023

 I surveyed the current state of the art in open-source network emulation and simulation.
 I also reviewed the development and support status of all the network emulators and network simulators previously featured in my blog.

-Of all the network emulators and simulators I mentioned in my blog over the years, I found that seventeen of them are still active projects.
+Of all the network emulators and network simulators I mentioned in my blog over the years, I found that eighteen of them are still active projects.
 I also found seven new projects that you can try.
 See below for a brief update about each tool.

 <!--more-->